armandofox/armandofox.github.io/_pages/quotes.md

   <dd>me</dd>

   <dt>
-    Most people would sooner die than think; in fact, they do so.
+    Most people would sooner die than think.
+In fact, they do so.
   </dt>
   <dd>Bertrand Russell
   </dd>